maria-neto/devops-23-24-JPE-1231842/CA2/Part2/README.md

 git checkout tut-basic-gradle
 ```

-3. To generate a new Gradle Spring Boot project, it was necessary to access the following [website](https://start.spring.io/), and fill in the necessary information
+3. In order to generate a new Gradle Spring Boot project, it was necessary to access the following [website](https://start.spring.io/), and fill in the necessary information
    and add all the required dependencies, as illustrated by the picture below.

 ![img.png](img.png)

 4. After generating the project, it was necessary to extract the zip file inside the CA2/Part2 directory.

 5. The next step was to delete the *src* directory as it was not necessary for this assignment.

-6. Copy the *CA1/basic/src* directory to the root of the project, as well as the *CA1/basic/webpack.config.js* and *CA1/basic/package.json* files.
+6. A copy the *CA1/basic/src* directory was made in the project's root. *CA1/basic/webpack.config.js* and *CA1/basic/package.json* files were copied as well.

-7. Delete the *CA2/Part2/src/main/resources/static/built* directory.
+7. *CA2/Part2/src/main/resources/static/built* directory was deleted.

 8. It was necessary to update the all imports regarding persistence in *CA2/Part2/src/main/java/com/greglturnquist/payroll/Employee.java* from *javax.persistence* to *jakarta.persistence*.

 9. After completing the previous steps, the project was built to check if everything was working correctly.
 ```bash